SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 Updating the Kernel Headers
 ---------------------------

-1. Update the kernel headers on RHEL or CentOS:
+1. Update the kernel headers on RHEL:

    .. code-block:: console